FTCTeam10298/Website/members/members.md

 Sung has coached FIRST teams since FTC Block Party.
 Sung has been a software/systems engineer for over 20 years in various industries.
 He has a Masters degree from USC in Electrical Engineering.
 He is a loving husband and father of 2 children.
 Sung has a strong background in Software, Systems Design and Electrical Engineering.

-### Peter Zagnoli

-Team role: Builder
-Years in FIRST: 3
-Age: 14
-Favorite food: American Food ie fried stuff

-Peter had been in FLL for two seasons as a part of (then) rookie team, Thunder Chickens and is starting his first year in FTC.
-In his own words, he "was amazing at every thing in FLL and will be in FTC".
-While he said that completely jokingly (as it was farrrr from the truth), it speaks to his motivation and drive to excel in this new competition.
-Other than robotics, he enjoys flying 5th scale, which is super huge, RC planes.